mwzero/jui/README.md

 ### a little example

-Write a new Java file "MapZoomer.java"
+Write a new Java file "MapZoomerRecipe.java"

 ```java
 package com.jui.recipes;